justtheimpaler/debbie/README.md

       clean.sql
 ```

-If the target version (specified in the config) is `1.1.0` then a `debbie:build` command will execute the first three `build.sql` in
+If we assume the target version (specified in the config) is `1.1.0` then a `debbie:build` command will execute the first three `build.sql` files in
-ascending sequence files and will ignore the last one (corresponding to version 1.2.0).
-A `debbie:clean` would run the corresponding
+ascending sequence and will ignore the last one (corresponding to version 1.2.0).
+A `debbie:clean` command would run the corresponding
 `clean.sql` files (the first three) in reverse ordering.

 By default SQL scripts are considered "layered"; this means that each version assumes the previous SQL scripts were already run
 in the database.
 Debbie also supports "non-layered" builds, where each SQL `build.sql` file includes the entire schema; in this case
-Debbie won't run previous SQL scripts, but only the specific version.
-This is managed in the configuration properties.
+Debbie won't run previous SQL scripts, but only the specified version.
+This is set up in the configuration properties.

 ## Error Control

-By default, errors during build are considered fatal and Debbie will stop its execution.
-Errors during clean are by default not considered
+By default, errors during the *build* sequence are considered fatal and Debbie will stop the execution.
+Errors during the *clean* sequence are by default not considered
 fatal and Debbie will display them, but will continue the execution.
-This behavior can be changed in the configuration properties.
+In practice a clean sequence can be run multiple times in a row, if the developer
+considers the errors will sort themselves out.

 Warnings are never considered fatal and are displayed (by default).
-They can be useful in some databases like Sybase, where the execution
+They can be useful in some databases like Sybase (SAP ASE), where the execution
 plan of a query is displayed in the warnings output stream.

-The behavior can also be changed in the configuration properties to treat
+The behavior of the build and clean sequences, as well as the treatment of warnings, can be changed in the configuration properties.
-warnings as errors or to ignore them altogether.

 ## Data Scenarios

-Each version folder (like `1.0.2` in the example above) can optionally include a `scenarios` subfolder that can in turn include multiple
+Each version folder (like `1.0.2` in the example above) can optionally include a `scenarios` subfolder that can in turn include one or more
 data scenarios.
-Only one of these scenarios will be run, according to the `datascenario` property.
-For example, the directory for one of
+Only one of these scenarios can be chosen to complement the build sequence; it's selected with the `datascenario` property.

-the versions could look like:
+For example, the directory for one of the versions could look like:

 ```
     1.0.2/